 Refrigerant Type

-If your air conditioner was installed before 2010, it probably uses Freon®.
-Also called R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be costly.
-That’s since Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, solving the problem will be costly.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+And those savings can really build up over the years.

-We are aware that air conditioner cost is your number one question.
-That’s why working with Kirkfield Heating & Air Conditioning for air conditioning installation in Winnipeg and surrounding areas is simple and affordable.
-Our pros will help you find the right model for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We know that air conditioner cost is your top question.
+That’s why working with Kirkfield Heating & Air Conditioning for air conditioning installation in Winnipeg and surrounding areas is stress-free and affordable.
+Our technicians will help you choose the right model for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.